Flag of Ivory Coast: Similarity to the flag of Ireland

 Contrasting flags: the flag of Ireland on the left and the flag of Ivory Coast on the right.
+(Note: The proportions of the Ivorian flag shown in this photograph are incorrect.)

 The flag of Ivory Coast is similar to the flag of Ireland, which is the exact same tricolour but reversed (the green being on the hoist side) and with a width-to-length ratio of 1:2 rather than 2:3.
 Due to the similarity of the two flags, Ulster loyalists in Northern Ireland have sometimes desecrated the Ivorian flag, mistaking it for the Irish flag.
 For example, during Ulster celebrations of the Twelfth in 2013, large Ivorian flags were burned in a bonfire in Belfast instead of Irish ones.
 In 2014, a Belfast shop hanging the Ivorian flag as part of a FIFA World Cup display labelled it accordingly to avoid confusion with the Irish flag.
 Conversely, when Ivorian sprinter Murielle Ahouré-Demps celebrated winning gold at the 2018 World Indoor 60-meter dash, for lack of an Ivorian flag to wave, she borrowed an Irish flag from a spectator and reversed it.